 Being a trader is actually rather boring compared to what most people think.
 It is a lot of doing nothing and waiting for an opportunity to arise.
 It is trading a few tested strategies, over and over and over again.
 Being a trader is relentless repetition.

 This is why I also write articles.
 It helps me avoid doing foolish things when there aren’t any good trading opportunities, and provides a way to stimulate creative parts of my brain that pushing buy and sell buttons doesn’t offer.

-Learn a complete method for swing trading stocks, revealed in step-by-step video format.
+Learn how to day trade stocks, revealed in step-by-step video format.

 Your Trading Income Fluctuates, Sometimes a Lot